 The Centers for Disease Control and Prevention estimates that millions of Americans suffer from sleep apnea; however, a great many continue to suffer without help.
 Studies have linked inadequate sleep to some serious medical disorders, including dementia, diabetes and more.

 The right sleep apnea treatment can put an end to sleepless nights by providing a clear, unobstructed airway that won’t leave patients gasping for air while they sleep.
 That being said, unless sufferers reach out, they will continue to endure daytime drowsiness, fatigue and other troublesome symptoms.

 The Time Is Now

 Without treatment, sleep apnea can put lives at risk.
 On the other hand, a simple oral appliance can eliminate the problem in a matter of minutes.
-To learn more about this quiet, comfortable sleep apnea treatment, contact Dr. Berry's office today or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation.
+To learn more about this quiet, comfortable sleep apnea treatment, Contact Us or call the TMJ Therapy & Sleep Center of Colorado at (303) 691-0267 to schedule your consultation.